Solitaire Engagement Rings | 4 Key Aspects to Consider

 Gemstone shapes from top left: Round-shape, Emerald-Cut, Oval, Cushion-Cut, Marquise, Pear

-Elongated shapes include; Emerald-cut, oval, pear, elongated cushion-cut, marquise, radiant-cut.
+Elongated Shapes | These include emerald-cut, oval, pear, elongated cushion-cut, marquise, and radiant-cut.

-Tabular shapes; Round, square-cushion, Asscher-cut, princess-cut (square)
+Tabular Shapes | Round, square-cushion, Asscher-cut, and princess-cut (square).

-Designing the claws | Consider setting size, style and placement
+Designing the mount | Consider setting style and placement

 Pointed Claws